 Mascoma Bank provided financing for the commercial half of the project and several households.
 Mascoma is a B-Corp, set up for public benefit.
 It has significant experience with financing both residential and commercial solar systems, a fact that can benefit customers a great deal.

-Troy McBride, the Chief Technology Officer and co-founder of Norwich Solar Technologies, told us a bit about the array itself.
+Troy McBride, the Chief Technology Officer and co-founder of Norwich Solar, told us a bit about the array itself.
 NUVSP has 648 solar panels made by Risen Energy.
 Each panel is rated to produce 330 watts.
 It has twelve Fronius inverters.
 The array is rated at 150 kilowatts (AC).